Back to top anchor

 Our team approach in this highly specialised clinical practice ensures better results for our patients.
 By sharing our knowledge, we have developed new techniques and new operating procedures to assist our patients to recover more quickly.
 Similarly, a commitment to cooperative research ensures academic contribution continues internationally.

 One of our strengths is the ability to see urgent cases without delay.
-Our emergency gynaecological and obstetric consultation service is just a phone call away.
+Our emergency gynaecological consultation service is just a phone call away.

 • Christchurch